n37sn4k3/NFC-EMV-Reader/README.md

 # NFC-EMV-Payer
-(Unreleased, In Development) Android Java written application which reads and extracts contactless EMV paycard data using NFC, stores it into an encrypted Realm database, and emulates it to a payment terminal.
+Android Java written application which reads and extracts contactless EMV paycard data using NFC and stores it into a Realm database.

 ## Screenshots